Bhavesh Joshi Superhero: Plot

 Soon, Bhavesh is labeled a national fugitive by the media.
 He is beaten by an angry mob, arrested by the police, and his identity is exposed to Patil, who threatens him.
 Desperate to prove his innocence and reveal the truth to the public, Bhavesh gathers evidence despite his injuries.
 However, he is caught, and Patil beats him to death.
 The police hand over Bhavesh's body to Siku for last rites, claiming it was a road accident, and warn him not to get involved.
 Blaming himself for Bhavesh's death, Siku tricks the police into believing he has left for the U.S. and takes refuge in an abandoned hotel that previously served as a safe house for their gang.
 He starts wearing a mask and, in a moment of desperation, blows up Patil's pump house, where the siphoned water was stored.

 It is then revealed that Patil is backed by the local minister, Rana.
 Siku adopts a new vigilante costume, buys a motorcycle, customizes it with nitro cylinders, and interrogates government officer Subhash Mhatre, who reveals that Bhavesh was killed by Patil as he was about to uncover his illegal water supply activities.
 During the interrogation, Siku is nearly defeated by Mhatre's men but is saved by Bhavesh's martial arts trainer.
 Siku posts the interrogation video on Justice TV, revealing himself as the supposedly still-alive Bhavesh Joshi.
-He then begins learning martial arts and other combat skills from the trainer.
+He then begins learning karate and eskrima from the trainer.

 As the video goes viral, Patil is arrested, but Mhatre is found dead, with the police claiming it was a suicide, and Patil is released due to a lack of evidence.
 Siku, disguised, visits the dance bar Patil frequents and plants a bug in Patil's VIP room, discovering that Patil plans to blow up water pipes across the city to create an acute drinking water shortage.
 However, Inspector Sunil Jadhav discovers Siku at the bar one night.
 After a long motorcycle chase, Siku escapes, enraging Patil, who kills a constable and forces the police to frame Bhavesh for the murder.